s-goldman/Dusty-Evolved-Star-Kit/README.md

 Retrieve Photometry
 -------------------

 Don't have the photometry?
-You can retrieve them from vizier using the [vizier_sed](https://dusty-evolved-star-kit.readthedocs.io/en/latest/usage.html#use-in-python-environment) command if you have the source name or position in degrees:
+You can retrieve them from *Vizier* using the [vizier_sed](https://dusty-evolved-star-kit.readthedocs.io/en/latest/usage.html#use-in-python-environment) command if you have the source name or position in degrees:

 `desk vizier_sed 'MSX LMC 807'`